 - ½ tsp salt

 - 2 tsp baking powder

-- Preheat oven to 375 degrees F. Prepare an 8×8-inch baking dish by lightly greasing it with oil or lining it with parchment paper.
+- Preheat the oven to 375 degrees F. Lightly oil an 8×8-inch baking dish or line it with parchment paper.

-- Mash ripe bananas in a large bowl until nearly smooth.
-Add cacao powder, maple syrup, melted coconut oil, vanilla, and salt.
+- Mash the ripe bananas in a large bowl until nearly smooth.
+Add flax eggs, plant-based milk, cocoa powder, nut butter, maple syrup, vanilla extract, cinnamon, and salt.
 Mix together.
-Add almond milk and mix together again.
-Add in rolled oats and baking powder, mixing ingredients together once more.
+Add rolled oats and baking powder.
+Mix together until evenly combined.

-Keywords: chocolate banana baked oatmeal, oatmeal, baked oatmeal, chocolate oatmeal, banana oatmeal
+Keywords: chocolate banana baked oatmeal, chocolate baked oatmeal, vegan baked oatmeal

 This post contains affiliate links.
 If you make a purchase through one of these links, I earn a small commission at no additional cost to you.
 I only recommend products I personally use, trust, and love!